8 steps to building features your users actually want

 3. Collect feedback

 If the overwhelming response is positive, you should move on.
-If it’s not, you will need to take into account everything you’ve learned, iterate your solution, and test again.
+If it’s not, you must consider everything you’ve learned, iterate your solution, and test again.

 Repeat this process until you’re confident with the results, then build the functionality behind it and make it work within your product.

 At this point, you’re happy with the way the feature works.
-You’ve demo’d it for a bunch of your users, took their feedback into consideration, and refined it.
+You’ve demoed it for many of your users, considered their feedback, and refined it.

 Great.
 Should you just release it and see what happens?
 No. Instead, release it to just a small portion of your users.
 This is called a partial rollout.